My passion is to hold space for others to feel safe, playful and alive.

 Reclaiming freedom & sharing with others

-These practices help guide me back home to self. to that part of me that’s a free as a bird.
+They help guide me back home to self. to that part of me that’s a free as a bird.
 I am passionate enabling others also to rediscover their own joy, freedom and self expression and witnessing them fly.

 In this continual, wonderful, sometimes messy exploration its always the journey that’s important.